How to Avoid Jealousy of Younger Women

 Instead of giving your energy to feeling bad or fearful about what you don't have, you can devote time to growing your own life.
 Keeping the focus on being the most you can be right now in your life will improve your overall mood and provide some of the contentment you're craving.

-It may sound crazy, but doing this has really worked in my life.
+It may sound counterproductive, but doing this has really worked in my life.
 The more you get to know a person, the more you see and appreciate them as an individual.

 Every woman has strengths and weaknesses, dreams and struggles.
 Realizing how they are like you can ease some of the need for comparison, and might even lead to friendship.